-- 6.1 Gas detectors approved by the Register and suitable for the gases to be carried shall be provided in accordance with column 7 of the Table of Technical Requirements (refer to Annex 1). - 6.2 The positions of fixed sampling heads shall be determined with due regard to the density of the vapours of the products intended to be carried and the dilution from compartment purging or ventilation. - 6.3 A permanently installed gas detection system shall be provided for: - .1 cargo pump rooms; - .2 cargo compressor rooms; - .3 motor rooms for cargo pumps; - .4 cargo control rooms unless considered as gas-safe spaces: - .5 other enclosed spaces in the cargo area where vapour may accumulate including hold spaces and interbarrier spaces for independent tanks other than type C: - .6 ventilation hoods and gas ducts where required by Section 11, Part VI "Systems and Piping"; - .7 air locks.
+- 6.1 In accordance with column 7 of Table of Technical Requirements (refer to Annex 1), depending on the cargo to be carried, gas detectors of RS-approved type and compliant with IEC 60079-29-1:2016 shall be installed. - 6.2 The positions of fixed sampling heads shall be determined with due regard to the density of the vapours of the products intended to be carried and the dilution from compartment purging or ventilation. - 6.3 A permanently installed gas detection system shall be provided for: - .1 cargo pump rooms; - .2 cargo compressor rooms; - .3 motor rooms for cargo pumps; - .4 cargo control rooms unless considered as gas-safe spaces; - .5 other enclosed and semi-enclosed spaces in the cargo area where vapour may accumulate including hold spaces and interbarrier spaces for independent tanks other than type C; - .6 ventilation hoods and gas ducts where required by Section 11, Part VI "Systems and Piping"; - .7 air locks; - .8 spaces in gas-fired internal combustion engines (refer to 11.15.3.3, Part VI "Systems and Piping").